Published: July 31, 2019 | Updated: March 13, 2020 | Posted by: Venus Zoleta | Credit Card

 Also, apply for a Certificate of Business Name Registration at the DTI.

 Tedious and time-consuming as these government transactions are, they’ll be worth it for managing your finances as a freelancer.
-Your ITR and business registration document will increase your chance of getting approved not only for a credit card but also a personal loan for freelancers.
+Your ITR and business registration document will increase your chance of getting approved not only for a credit card but also for a personal loan for freelancers.

 Your income documents will also be useful when you apply for a visa, as these will prove your intent to return to the Philippines after your international travel.